Engineering diamond interfaces free of dark spins: Introduction

 Microwave control, such as dynamical decoupling \cite{PhysRevX.9.031052} and incoherent driving \cite{npjQuantumInf.8.47} of the surface spin, can efficiently decouple NV centers from dark spins.
 The dark spins have a g-factor of $2.0028(3)$ \cite{10.1063/1.5085351}, which is close to that of many target systems, including TEMPO-labeled molecules.
 As a result, spectral separation of a g$\approx$2 target spin from the dark spin bath would require several Tesla magnetic fields, making such an approach technically challenging.
 An alternative approach relies on reducing the dark spin density through material engineering.
 Advances in surface processing, cleaning, and annealing protocols have resulted in a modest reduction in dark spin density \cite{PhysRevX.9.031052}.
 Likewise, depleting surface charge traps using strong local electric fields provided by the charged tip of an atomic force microscope has enabled a 10-fold reduction in dark spins density to 300~$\mu$m$^{-2}$ \cite{NatPhys.18.1317}.
 However, this approach does not enable modification of large areas and is associated with significant experimental complexity, preventing a majority of EPR sensing applications.
-More recent experiments have shown that the deposition of a graphene layer on a diamond surface leads to a 2-fold reduction in dark spin density down to 1100~$\mu$m$^{-2}$ \cite{hao}, but it remains unclear if this approach can be further improved.
-Moreover, it is not known if either of these techniques are compatible with biological functionalization.
+More recent experiments have shown that the deposition of a graphene layer on a diamond surface leads to a 2-fold reduction in dark spin density down to 1100~$\mu$m$^{-2}$ \cite{hao,lo2025enhancement}, but it remains unclear if this approach can be further improved.
+Moreover, it remains unclear whether either of these techniques is compatible with chemical and biological functionalization for nuclear magnetic resonance (NMR), especially when compared with metal-oxide layer deposition \cite{liu2022surface}.
+Earlier studies have also demonstrated that the density of paramagnetic surface spins can be artificially increased through specific surface treatments and molecular adsorption, providing valuable insight into the mechanisms governing surface spin formation and dynamics \cite{NewJPhys.13.055004, PhysRevB.86.195422}.